kyle-wedgwood/Insulitis/README.md

 ## Description

-These Matlab files are simulate the agent-based model as described in "Spatio-temporal modelling of human type 1 diabetes," Kyle C. A.
+These Matlab files are simulate the agent-based model as described in:
+"Spatio-temporal modelling of human type 1 diabetes," Kyle C. A.
 Wedgwood, Sarah J. Richardson, Noel G. Morgan and Krasimira Tsaneva-Atanasova, <i> Frontiers in Physiology</i>, 2017.